Azure/aihub/docs/content/en/docs/Concepts/semantic-kernel.md

 ![Image of Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/media/mind-and-body-of-semantic-kernel.png)

-Currently, **AI Hub** does not directly use Semantic Kernel on its use case examples.
-It does use it with two specific examples on how to easily implement OpenAI plugins using it as an SDK.
+## Semantic Kernel and the AI Hub

-Available OpenAI plugin examples are:
+At present, the **AI Hub** does not use the Semantic Kernel directly in its use case examples.
+However, it does demonstrate its usage through two specific examples that show how easely is to create OpenAI plugins using Semantic Kernel as an SDK.

- - Analyze a call given its transcript: this example plugin uses Semantic Kernel to implement similar features as those shown in the [Call Center Analytics]({{< ref "/docs/Use Cases/call-center-analytics.md" >}}) use case.
+Here are the available plugin examples:

- - Compares a given financial product with what is in the market: this example plugin uses Semantic Kernel to combine prompts with the [Web Search Engine Plugin](https://learn.microsoft.com/en-us/dotnet/api/microsoft.semantickernel.plugins.web.websearchengineplugin) combined with [Bing Search connector](https://learn.microsoft.com/en-us/dotnet/api/microsoft.semantickernel.plugins.web.bing.bingconnector).
+1. **Call Analysis**: This plugin uses Semantic Kernel to implement features similar to those demonstrated in the [Call Center Analytics]({{< ref "/docs/Use Cases/call-center-analytics.md" >}}) use case.

- Please refer to the [OpenAI Plugins]({{< relref "/docs/OpenAI Plugins" >}}) section for more information.
+2. **Financial Product Comparison**: This plugin employs Semantic Kernel to combine native and prompt functions to compare a specific financial product with others in the market.
+It combines prompts with the [Web Search Engine Plugin](https://learn.microsoft.com/en-us/dotnet/api/microsoft.semantickernel.plugins.web.websearchengineplugin), which is further integrated with the [Bing Search connector](https://learn.microsoft.com/en-us/dotnet/api/microsoft.semantickernel.plugins.web.bing.bingconnector).

-Learn more at the official documentation of [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/)
+For more information, please refer to the [OpenAI Plugins]({{< relref "/docs/OpenAI Plugins" >}}) section.
+You can also learn more about Semantic Kernel in its [official documentation](https://learn.microsoft.com/en-us/semantic-kernel/overview/).